The one that is self-aware of the episode runtime.

 - Convection Schmonvection: As per "The End of the World", the one thing that stops everyone aboard from getting fried is heat shields.

-- Famous Last Words: "Kill me now."
+- Famous Last Words: "Please, kill me now." (courtesy of Erina)

 - Fantastic Aesop: Remember kids, always check to make sure that the star you're using as a fuel source isn't sentient...